rust-lang/nomicon/src/subtyping.md

 **contra**variant over their arguments.

-Now, this is all well and good for the types the standard library provides, but how is variance determined for type that *you* define?
+Now, this is all well and good for the types the standard library provides, but how is variance determined for types that *you* define?
 A struct, informally speaking, inherits the variance of its fields.
 If a struct `MyType` has a generic argument `A` that is used in a field `a`, then MyType's variance over `A` is exactly `a`'s variance over `A`.